dani-dot/iphone-sim-unlock/README.md

     - You need the newest version of R-SIM like R-Sim MINI 3, R-SIM VSOP2 , R-SIM 19 Pro
 2. **eSim(QPE) Mode**：
      - Works with iPhone 12-16 (physical sim + esim) (Qualcomm baseband)
-     - You need R-SIM CLUB2 or newer (like R-Sim MINI 3, R-SIM VSOP2 , R-SIM 19 Pro ) and to buy a R-SIM Ecode (its around 10 euro)
+     - You need R-SIM CLUB2 or newer (like R-Sim MINI 3, R-SIM VSOP2 ) and to buy a R-SIM Ecode (its around 10 euro)
      - Instruction [video here](https://www.youtube.com/watch?v=Rd3qJ0Q6etE) and [written here](https://www.rsim5.com/instructionview.php?id=86)
      - Requiers loading ipcc [video here](https://www.youtube.com/watch?v=n_sk35tVXDQ) , ipcc loading doesnt work on my iPhone 13 ios 26.3 and as a result i cant send sms mesages (it might work for you tho)
      - Advantage: Very stable unlock from my experience , never lost signal and rarely got the activating iphone message, only after restart for a few seconds which is ok